-What is Traditional Long-Term Care Insurance (LTCI)?
+What is Traditonal Long-Term Care Insurance (LTCI)?

-Traditional Long-Term Care InsuranceTraditional Long-Term Care Insurance (LTCI) helps pay for the care needed due to a chronic illness or injury.
+Traditional Long-Term Care Insurance (LTCI) helps cover the medically necessary care needed due to a chronic illness or injury.
 It has been available for over thirty years.
 You can customize a policy to help you pay for a wide range of services to assist you as you perform everyday tasks like:

 • Bathing – Your ability to clean and groom yourself (like shaving and brushing your teeth).

-• Eating – Your ability to feed yourself, or remember to eat.
+• Eating – Your ability to feed yourself or remember to eat.

 • Dressing – Your ability to dress without struggling with zippers, buttons, and snaps.